mkmark/x4-notes/README.md

 It requires you

 - use your own builder
-  - for 30 building drones so construcntion is proceeded in 100% efficiency
+  - for 30 building drones so construction is proceeded with 100% efficiency
   - for 219 crew super fast training
 - have your own miners
-  - for saving the cost and make the resources reliable
+  - for saving cost and making the resources reliable
 - build ships and sell them manually to shipyards for controlled results / best credits
-  - If you let NPC buy ships directly, they will actully use the ships, causing potential regional problems.
+  - If you let NPC buy ships directly, they will actually use the ships, causing potential regional problems.
 And they pay 20%-30% only.
   - If you sell the ships to a shipyard, ships will fly there and be recycled into materials, and you get full (selling price) credits

-I build all the module to my HQ.
+I build all the modules to my HQ.

 The reason to set up only one factory, at the price of slow construction, is to avoid any kind of logistic nightmare.
-The ships and factory numbers will be reduced to minimum for the same amout of ware produced, as obejctives require.
-Other than that, the entire sturucture can be teleported anywhere.
+The ships and factory numbers will be reduced to a minimum for the same amount of ware produced, as objectives require.
+Other than that, the entire structure can be teleported anywhere.

-The only potential loss of such a strategy is inability to utilize the mineral resources of other then local areas, and potential GPU performance issue when at HQ.
+The only potential loss of such a strategy is the inability to utilize the mineral resources of other than local areas, and potential GPU performance issues when at HQ.

 To avoid troublesome planning, I put all my modules (except docking modules) at position 0,0,0 via xml editing.
-This yields very clean plan (both in game and in xml), and almost all modules are hidden in the HQ astroid.
-I can not measure the exact performance issue caused by z-fighting, but 200 modules there seems not a problem for GTX2080.
+This yields a very clean plan (both in game and in xml), and almost all modules are hidden in the HQ asteroid.
+I can not measure the exact performance issue caused by z-fighting, but 400 modules there seems not a problem for GTX2080.

 The plan is available at `constructionplan/7.xml`.

 The docking piers are put in such a way to allow as many to function as possible.
 (6 faces of the cube considered)

-Then, use terran docking piers and fabrication modules for aesthetic reasons.
+Then, use TER docking piers and fabrication modules for aesthetic reasons.

-Build in certain sequence to optimize building time production, mostly in a stage by stage manner.
+Build in a certain sequence to optimize building time production, mostly in a stage-by-stage manner.

 see also